Pregnancy and childbirth

 Book an appointment at the maternity clinic

-When you realise that you are pregnant, contact the maternity clinic or family centre in your municipality.
+When you realise that you are pregnant, contact the maternity clinic (äitiysneuvola) or family centre (perhekeskus) in your area.
 You can use the services of a maternity clinic or family centre if you have a municipality of residence in Finland.
+The services of the maternity clinic will be free of charge.

 Read more on the InfoFinland page Municipality of residence in Finland.

 Asylum seekers can also use the services of a maternity clinic.
-In some cities, you can also use the services of a maternity clinic even if you are in Finland without a residence permit.
+You can use the services of a maternity clinic even if you are in Finland without a residence permit, but in that case you will usually have to pay the costs yourself.

 Both parents of the baby are welcome to the clinic.
 If you want, you can also invite a support person for your appointments.